drannex42/svelte-capacitor/README.md

 ### Developer Tools

-You can use any Chromioum-based browser and use Developer Tools (for Android atleast, have not tested iOS) to debug and access console commands on your personal device, by going to chrome://inspect#devices., edge://inspect#devices., vivaldi://inspect#devices., brave://inspect#devices, &c.
+You can use any Chromioum-based browser and use their Developer Tools (for Android atleast, have not tested iOS) to debug and access console commands on your personal device, by going to chrome://inspect#devices., edge://inspect#devices., vivaldi://inspect#devices., brave://inspect#devices, &c.

 The standard web inspector will also work for debugging and rewriting styling and html without using your IDE just like when building a normal website.
 This may have some issues with some forms of SVG-related svelte templating (I have had issues with using some chart libraries displaying in the web inspector), they will still show up on the device but not in the preview.

-You can also use the address bar in the developer tools to navigate to direct views in your application, even without any tappable links to do so.
+You may use the address bar in the developer tools to navigate to direct views in your application, even without any tappable links to do so.
 This allows you to create hidden routes for testing.

 ### Routing Libraries
 Since this is a Svelte applicaiton you will be able to use any routing manager that you prefer.
 I prefer routify, but others such as: